Coding Quests

 return speed * speed_multiplier

-Get in the habit early.
-Future you will be grateful.
+Get the habit early.
+Future you says thanks.

 The Pattern Behind All Five Mistakes